cmalek/django-site-multitenancy/README.md

 ### Django Admin

-If you use `SiteSpecificModelAdmin` as your `ModelAdmin` class for your `SiteSpecificModel` subclass, you will see only the instances for the site chosen by `SiteSelectingMiddleware` when you login to the Django admin interface for that site.
+If you use `TenantSpecificModelAdmin` as your `ModelAdmin` class for your `TenantSpecificModel` subclass, you will see only the instances for the tenant chosen by `TenantSelectingMiddleware` when you login to the Django admin interface for that tenant.

 Example:

 ```
 from django.contrib import admin
-from multitenancy.admin import SiteSpecificModelAdmin
+from multitenancy.admin import TenantSpecificModelAdmin
 from myapp.models import Stuff

-admin.site.register(Stuff, SiteSpecificModelAdmin)
+admin.site.register(Stuff, TenantSpecificModelAdmin)
 ```

 ### Utilities

-A site-aware version of Django's `get_object_or_404` shortcut:
+A tenant-aware version of Django's `get_object_or_404` shortcut:

 ```
-from multitenancy.utils import get_site_specific_object_or_404
+from multitenancy.utils import get_tenant_specific_object_or_404

-get_site_specific_object_or_404(Stuff, id=1)
+get_tenant_specific_object_or_404(Stuff, id=1)
 ```

-To get the `Site` instance for the current request:
+To get the `Tenant` instance for the current request:

 ```
-from multitenancy.middleware import get_current_site
+from multitenancy.middleware import get_current_tenant

-site = get_current_site()
+tenant = get_current_tenant()
 ```